Three-Body Hamiltonian with Regularized Zero-Range Interactions in Dimension Three: Introduction

-\n The Thomas effect was first noted by Danilov (\cite{dan}) and then rigorously analyzed by Minlos and Faddeev (\cite{mf1,mf2}), and it makes the Hamiltonian unsatisfactory from the physical point of view (for some recent mathematical contributions see, e.g., \cite{BT,BFT,FT,miche} with references therein).
+\n The Thomas effect was first noted by Danilov \cite{dan} and then rigorously analyzed by Minlos and Faddeev \cite{mf1,mf2}, and it makes the Hamiltonian unsatisfactory from the physical point of view (for some recent mathematical contributions see, e.g., \cite{BFT,BT,FT,miche} with references therein).
+For other approaches to the construction of many-body contact interactions in $\RE^3$, we refer to \cite{AHKS, MS2, TH}.

 \n We note that a different situation occurs in the case (which is not considered here) of a system made of two species of fermions interacting via zero-range forces, where it happens that for certain regime of the mass ratio the TMS Hamiltonian is in fact self-adjoint and bounded from below (for mathematical results in this direction see, e.g., \cite{miche1,CDFMT,CDFMT1,FT2,miche2,m1,m2,m4,MS,MS1}).
-For a general mathematical approach to the construction of singularly perturbed self-adjoint operators in a Hilbert space we refer to \cite{P1,P2}.
+For a general mathematical approach to the construction of singularly perturbed self-adjoint operators in a Hilbert space, we refer to \cite{P1,P2}.

 \n Inspired by a suggestion contained in \cite{mf1}, in this paper we propose a regularized version of the TMS Hamiltonian for a system of three bosons and we prove that it is self-adjoint and bounded from below.
-Furthermore, we show that the Hamiltonian is the norm resolvent limit of approximating Hamiltonians with rescaled non local interactions, also called separable potentials, and with a suitably renormalized coupling constant.
+Furthermore, we show that the Hamiltonian is the norm resolvent limit of approximating Hamiltonians with rescaled non-local interactions, also called separable potentials, and with a suitably renormalized coupling constant.

-\n We stress that a more interesting problem from the physical point of view would be the approximation in norm resolvent sense by a sequence of Hamiltonians with (local) rescaled potentials.
-Such a result is more difficult to prove and we plan to approach it in a forthcoming work.
+\n We stress that a more interesting problem from the physical point of view would be the approximation in norm resolvent sense by a sequence of Hamiltonians with (local) rescaled potentials as in \cite{GH} for the two dimensional case and \cite{BCFT, GHL} for the one-dimensional case.
+Such a result is more difficult to prove, and we plan to approach it in a forthcoming work.

+\n We also believe that our approach and results can be generalized to the case of three different particles.
+For the case of a system made of $N$ bosons in interaction with another particle, see \cite{ferretti-teta}.

 \n In the rest of this section we introduce our Hamiltonian at heuristic level and discuss some of its properties.
-Let us consider a system of three identical bosons with masses $1/2$ in the center of mass reference frame and let $\x_1, \x_2$ and $ \x_3 = -\x_1 - \x_2$ be the cartesian coordinates of the particles.
+Let us consider a system of three identical bosons with masses $1/2$ in the center of mass reference frame and let $\x_1, \x_2$ and $ \x_3 = -\x_1 - \x_2$ be the Cartesian coordinates of the particles.
 Let us introduce the Jacobi coordinates $ \r_{23} \equiv \x, \; \r_1 \equiv \y$, namely